bodzio50318/corpo-wheel/README.md

 ##TO DO

-Event when someone joined troggers 2 fix
+Event when someone joined triggers twice fix
 Separate local from prod
-not stop in the middll
+not stop in the middlle
 use env in pusher
-not duplicate ttopic const
+not duplicate topic const